kjtheron/Ecological_Integrity/README.md

-# Modelling_Ecological_Integrity_Within_Conservation_Corridors
+# Modelling Ecological Integrity Within Conservation Corridors
 Code and data for reproducing results in "Conserving long-term ecological integrity of grassland conservation corridors by promoting functional connectivity for species distribution and turnover" manuscript.
+When using any of this data, please cite the corresponding manuscript.